Kirron Kher: Socio-political activism

 Kirron Kher has been involved with non-profit movements such as Laadli (a campaign against female infanticide) and Roko Cancer (a campaign for awareness of cancer).
 She joined the Bhartiya Janata Party in 2009.
 She campaigned for the party in across the country during the elections, including in Chandigarh for the 2011 municipal corporation elections.
 She has been a vocal admirer of BJP's Prime Ministerial candidate Narendra Modi since long before his candidature was announced.
 Bharatiya Janata Party(BJP) declared her as the Lok Sabha candidate from Chandigarh for General Elections, 2014.
 Subsequently, in May 2014, she won the seat with 1,91,362 votes, defeating sitting MP, Congress leader Pawan Bansal who received 1,21,720 votes, while AAP's Gul Panag came in third position with 1,08,679 votes.

 As a Member of parliament from Chandigarh and having connection with the film industry, Kirron promised a film city for Chandigarh.
 After winning the seat, she said that she had difficulty in acquiring land in Chandigarh.
 However, her proposal was accepted by the Chandigarh Administration and the film city is proposed to be set up in Sarangpur, Chandigarh.

 Kirron Kher, BJP candidate, won in 2019 Indian general election Chandigarh constituency by a margin of 46,970 votes.

 Controversy

 After a woman was gang raped by an auto rickshaw driver and his accomplices in Chandigarh in 2017, she suggested that women should avoid traveling with strangers, earning widespread criticism from the opposition and social media.

 Personal life

 Kirron married Gautam Berry, a Mumbai–based businessman, in first week of March 1979, and had a son, Sikandar Kher.

 In Mumbai, Kirron tried throughout the 1980s to get a foothold in the film industry, but without success.
 While visiting producer after producer seeking a role in films, Kirron renewed her acquaintance with Anupam Kher, who was also a similarly struggling actor, and whom she had known slightly at university in Chandigarh.
 Moving in the same theatre circles, they worked together in a play called Chandpuri Ki Champabai.
 In 1985, after Anupam had secured a break in films with Saaransh (1984), Kirron divorced her first husband.

+In 2020, she was diagnosed with multiple myeloma.